Dr. Tomas Hirmer - SSP09 and MSS10

 In 2009, I participated in ISU's Space Studies Program (SSP09), hosted by the NASA Ames Research Center in California.
 This was an incredible experience where I met inspiring people from around the world.
-Additionally, the Space Life Sciences Department activities, in particular the hands-on workshop with surgical robotics, helped motivate my future research interests.
+Additionally, the Space Life Sciences Department activities, in particular the lectures and hands-on workshops in space medicine and surgical robotics, helped motivate my future research interests.
 After completing the SSP09, I continued on to the ISU Master of Space Studies Program, with an internship at the German Aerospace Center (DLR) near Munich, where I researched virtual reality simulation for minimally invasive robotic surgery with an emphasis on haptics and soft-tissue modeling.

-Upon completing my ISU Master of Science in Space Studies Degree in 2010, I worked for MDA in Canada on the Next Generation Canadarm orbital robotics testbed, as well as on a robotic neurosurgery project.
-Then at the World Bank in Washington, DC, I was a project manager and technology consultant on international development projects.
-During this time, I was a member of a World Bank delegation to NASA to negotiate space agency collaborations.
-ISU's "3 Is" philosophy (Interdisciplinary, Intercultural, and International) prepared me well for these international and interdisciplinary experiences.
+Upon completing my ISU Master of Science in Space Studies Degree in 2010, I worked for a Canadian space company (MDA) on a robotic arm intended for orbital space applications called the Next Generation Canadarm.
+With MDA (and later with the University of Calgary), I also worked on the neuroArm neurosurgery robotics project.
+Then with the United Nations and the World Bank in Washington, DC, I was a project manager and technology consultant on international development projects.
+ISU's "3 I's" philosophy (Interdisciplinary, Intercultural, and International) prepared me well for these international and interdisciplinary experiences.

-ISU fostered my interest in surgical robotics, international collaborations, and interdisciplinary projects, and has been instrumental in shaping my professional development.
+After graduating from medical school at the University of Calgary, I am presently training as a neurosurgery resident physician in Vancouver, British Columbia.
+ISU fostered my interest in space medicine, surgical robotics, international collaborations, and interdisciplinary projects, and has been instrumental in shaping my professional development.